AnuAlli/anualli/README.md

 ## About Me
-With a strong educational background from AltSchool Africa and hands-on experience as a Data Engineering/MLOps intern at hamoye.com, I am dedicated to leveraging data to drive insights and create impactful solutions.
-My expertise spans Python, PostgreSQL, GCP, Apache Beam, ETL, and Airflow enabling me to contribute effectively to data engineering projects.
+With a strong educational background from Wecloud Data and hands-on experience as a Data Engineering/MLOps intern at hamoye.com, I am dedicated to leveraging data to drive insights and create impactful solutions.
+My expertise spans Python, PostgreSQL, AWS, Azure, Apache Beam, ETL, and Airflow enabling me to contribute effectively to data engineering projects.

 Over the year I have engaged myself in projects that bring together data science, data analytics, and data engineering; developed and maintained prediction systems that help to discover hidden insights and provide a better view of ways to solve problems that drive the company’s growth and stability.

 I am experienced in Mlops (mlflow, evidently AI), big data tools (beam, airflow, docker ), and the use of data visualization techniques to present the results.
-I use SQL, Python, and cloud technologies (GCP, AWS) for my data projects and am very good at providing solutions to problems that stomp your company's data-driven decisions.
+I use SQL, Python, and cloud technologies (Azure, AWS) for my data projects and am very good at providing solutions to problems that stomp your company's data-driven decisions.